kelvinagyareyeboah/Face-Detection-App/README.md

 #
-A retime face detection application built in using OpenCV's Haar
+A retime face detection application built in using 's Haar